Det måste finnas en väg ut ur det här samhället by Göran Greider

 My thoughts

 This book resonates deeply with me.
 It begins with a recollection of Greiders youth, and the reasons he became a socialist.
-While not entirely relatable to me (I was born ca 30 years after the events he speaks of), it is insightful and interests me to look at the paralells in how I ended up being a socialist.
-After that, he gets into the nitty gritty of the double chrisis (financial and climate), which makes for an interesting read.
-These are things that I've studied, to some extent, as well as things that I've had a deep interest in since i was a pre-teen.
+While not entirely relatable to me (I was born ca 30 years after the events he speaks of), it is insightful and interests me to look at the parallels in how I ended up being a socialist.
+After that, he gets into the nitty gritty of the double crisis (financial and climate), which makes for an interesting read.
+These are things that I've studied, to some extent, as well as things that I've had a deep interest in since I was a pre-teen.
 His analysis is great and he brings up things I hadn't considered, as well as things I had a hard time to put into words.

 Aside from the contents in and of itself I love the way that Greider writes.
-Reading this book reminded me that I ought to read (and write) more swedish texts.
+Reading this book reminded me that I ought to read (and write) more Swedish texts.
 I can tell that there is some overlap in the media we've consumed, or at least the kind of writing styles we enjoy.
 His style is classical in a way that a 2000s-kid (such as myself) would see it, and the way that his sentences sometimes nearly are too long really resonates with me, in case that isn't obvious.
 I always see that as an ache to put as much as possible information down, and it really sparks joy.

-So, to sum it up, I highly reccomend this book, and will definitely be on the lookout for more of his writing.
+So, to sum it up, I highly recommend this book, and will definitely be on the lookout for more of his writing.
 His recent summer talk is on my to-listen list already, and will be linked below!

 Reading list

-Reading reccomendations found in the book!
+Reading recommendations found in the book!
 This list is far from everything mentioned, mainly the parts on the pages I've gathered quotes from.
 For a full reading list, you can look at the final pages of the book itself, actually!
 I will try to make time to read some of these in the future.

 Andersson, Jenny, När framtiden redan hänt: socialdemokratin och folkhemsnostalgin, Ordfront 2009